 Common ingredients in most sunscreens and soaps can have huge negative impacts on the ecosystems they are introduced to.
 Plants can develop impaired growth and issues for photosynthesis, impairing the plant’s DNA, which can then be passed down and cause deformities in the plant’s offspring.
 Animals can get damaged immune systems and harm their reproductive systems.
 Some soaps even damage septic tanks in homes and campgrounds because the chemicals harm the microorganisms that make up the bacteria septic tanks rely on to break down water waste.

 Since Reef Safe and Reef Friendly labeling isn’t regulated, often, brands we think are nontoxic aren’t actually as safe as they are advertising.
 For example, mineral-based sunscreens are often used as a reef-safe alternative; however, even though they are better, they still contain some UV filters that can be harmful to aquatic ecosystems.
 Use mineral-based sunscreens if that is what is available, but the best way to determine how Reef Friendly/Safe a product is to check the “active ingredients” label on the back.

 The following list are ingredients that your sunscreen should NOT contain:

 For both your sunscreen and soap, keep in mind the packaging and try to avoid single-use and plastic packaging as much as possible.
-Instead, look for products with reusable containers or packaging that is made of highly recycled or plant-based materials.
+Instead, look for products with reusable containers or packaging that are made of highly recycled or plant-based materials.
 We all need to do our best to keep this beautiful place for others to visit and experience into the future.

-Best Reef Safe Sunscreen
+Best Reef Safe Sunscreen:

-Save the Reef Sunscreen Guide
+Save the Reef Sunscreen Guide: